gnu-octave/symbolic/README.md

 1. Get [Octave](http://www.octave.org) for Windows.

-2. Try the octsympy-windows-0.0.5.zip package.
+2. Try the octsympy-win-0.0.5.zip package.
 Follow the last three steps above using this file instead.

-The `octsympy-windows` package should have no dependencies other than Octave itself (it includes SymPy and a Python interpreter.)
+The `octsympy-win` package should have no dependencies other than Octave itself (it includes SymPy and a Python interpreter.)

 Alternatively, you can install Python and SymPy yourself and use the